RuiGao92/GRAPEX_AggieAir_TSEB/README.md

 ## Example of a scatter plot showing the separation results
 ![Separation1](https://user-images.githubusercontent.com/51354367/110698995-97235d00-81ab-11eb-885e-d10948c9a443.png)

-## Contributing
+## Contact
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.<br>
 This repository is supposed to be modified later accordingly.
 If there are any mistakes, welcome to leave comments and send them to me.
 Thank you in advance.<br>
 Rui Gao<br>
 rui.gao@aggiemail.usu.edu<br>

 ## Acknowledgement
-Thank Dr. Torres and Ayman for their suggestions and code review.
+Thank Dr. [Torres](https://engineering.usu.edu/cee/people/faculty/torres-alfonso) and Ayman for their suggestions and code review.

 ## Citation
 Please cite the paper below when you are using this script.